dvcorreia/dvcorreia.com/content/articles/rfid-101/rfid-history.md

 In the last decade, despite the advancements in the industry and adoption by big apparel retailers like Zara, Decathlon and Marks & Spencer [^9], there are issues that inhibit wide-scale adoption of UHF RFID.

 [^9]: RFID in Retail Apparel, [https://gaorfid.com/rfid-in-retail-apparel/](https://gaorfid.com/rfid-in-retail-apparel/).

-These problems will be further discussed in next chapters.